metablaster/WindowsFirewallRuleset/Readme/ProblematicTraffic.md

 **Update** This no longer seems to be problem since more recent version of Office suite

-1. Impossible to define a rule which would monitor behavior of such stupidly designed programs.
+1. Impossible to define a rule which would monitor such behavior

 - Resolution is to define a "temporary" rule which would be disabled by default, and enabled only during update of office.